CraigChat/craig.chat/docs/docs/README.md

 <CraigRecordingMessage />

-You should get a direct message with the information about the current recording like this one.
+You should get a direct message with the information about the current recording like this one:

 <CraigDownloadMessage />